Happiness at Work

 Happy Brain Chemicals: How to be more happy at work

-While there are many extenal factors at work that can influence your mood, there are four main chemicals that can play a big role in determining your happiness at work
+While there are many external factors at work that can influence your mood, there are four main chemicals that can play a big role in determining your happiness at work

 Dopamine